 La tesis doctoral es perjudicial para la salud mental | Ciencia | EL PAÍS

 The University of Cádiz Library (Spain) carried out the migration of the integrated library management system (ILS) Millennium to Koha, an open source program 👏 💪.

 The paper below describes the process of selecting the new Integrated Library System, the stages of migration, etc. (in Spanish).

 Some other pictures of the amazing learning spaces at the University of Amsterdam.
 In Granada, Spain, it's difficult to find university libraries with enough plugs to plug in your laptop, and I've never seen height-adjustable-seats in any of them 🤔

 I'm a PhD student in Information and Library Sciences.
-Also, I studied to be a music primary teacher and I'm finishing the degree in philosophy
+My research is about public, university and school libraries.
+I studied to be a music primary teacher too

 Scholar Social is meant for: researchers, grad students, librarians, archivists, undergrads, academically inclined high schoolers, educators of all levels, journal editors, research assistants, professors, administrators—anyone involved in academia who is willing to engage with others respectfully.

 We strive to be a safe space for queer people and other minorities, recognizing that there can only be academic freedom where the existence and validity of interlocutors' identities is taken as axiomatic.

 "A Mastodon profile you can be proud to put on the last slide of a presentation at a conference"